MSc Medical Art

 Semester 2 (60 credits)

-On successful completion of Semesters 1 and 2 there is an exit award of a Postgraduate Diploma in Forensic Art and Facial Imaging.
+On successful completion of Semesters one and two there is an exit award of a Postgraduate Diploma in Medical Art.

 Semester 3 (60 credits)